-Members may request to continue to receive health care services for a period of at least ninety (90) days from the date of the termination of a Plan Provider from the Health Plan's provider panel, except when terminated for cause.
+Members that have an existing provider patient relationship may request to continue receiving health care services for a period of at least ninety (90) days from the date of the Plan Provider's termination from the Health Plan's provider panel, except when terminated for cause.
+An existing provider-patient relationship means the Member's provider has rendered health care Services to the Member or admitted or discharged8 the Member in the previous twelve (12) months.
+In relations to this Continuity of Care provision, a provider also includes a group.

-Under the following special situations, Health Plan will continue to provide benefits for Plan Provider's care for the time periods specified:
+In addition, under the following special situations, Health Plan will continue to provide benefits for Plan Provider's care for the time periods specified:

-1. When the Member has been medically confirmed to be pregnant at the time of the provider's termination, except when terminated for cause.
-Such treatment may continue, at the Member's option, through the provision of postpartum care directly related to the delivery;
+- 1. When the Member has an existing provider-patient relationship and has been medically confirmed to be pregnant at the time of the provider's termination, except when terminated for cause.
+Such treatment may continue, at the Member's option, through the provision of postpartum care directly related to the delivery; - 2.
+When the Member has an existing provider-patient relationship and is determined to be terminally ill at the time of the Plan Provider's termination, except when terminated for cause.
+Such treatment may continue, at the Member's option, for the remainder of their life for care directly related to the treatment of the terminal illness;

-- 2. When the Member is determined to be terminally ill at the time of the Plan Provider's termination, except when terminated for cause.
-Such treatment may continue, at the Member's option, for the remainder of their life for care directly related to the treatment of the terminal illness; - 3.
-When the Member has been determined by a medical professional to have a life-threatening condition at that time of the provider's termination of participating such treatment may continue, at the Member's option, for up to 180 days for care directly related to the life-threatening condition; or - 4.
-When the Member is admitted to and receiving treatment in any inpatient facility at the time of a provider's termination, the provider may continue care until the Member is discharged from the inpatient facility.
+- 3. When the Member has an existing provider-patient relationship and has been determined by a medical professional to have a life-threatening condition at that time of the provider's termination of participating such treatment may continue, at the Member's option, for up to 180 days for care directly related to the life-threatening condition; or - 4.
+When the Member has an existing provider-patient relationship and is admitted to and receiving treatment in any inpatient facility at the time of a provider's termination, the provider may continue care until the Member is discharged from the inpatient facility.